 Finish is the offset amount from the edge of the part where the finish pass is placed, in the XY plane.
 Typically for a finish cut this would be the radius of the tool, for a roughing cut it would be the tool radius plus the amount of material you desire to leave for the finish cutter to remove.

 The angle in degrees to try and step each cut as they get closer or further away from the part.
-This would be the angle between the passes in Z.
+This would be the angle between the passes in Z. A negative numeric value will start the cut away from the geometry edge and will finish at the 'Finish Allowance' when it reaches Z depth.

 This sets lead-in and lead-out feed rates.
 The default is 0.5, Router-CIM's standard 50% feedrate for lead-in and lead-out.
 Whatever number you set this variable to is a percentage of max feedrate set in the Control Panel.
 Setting the number to a value greater than 1.0 will give you an exact feedrate.